ismo-karkkainen/datalackey/README.md

 # Running

-You are not supposed to run datalackey manually.
+In case you missed it, you are not supposed to run datalackey manually.
 Look for datalackeyshell repository in the same place where you found this repository.

 For the hard-core, passing an array is considered a command.
 A JSON object is considered to contain data to store.
 First see the output of